 The downside is federal decriminalization and legality isn’t the final say in each state’s lawbook.
 If a state wishes not to legalize hemp as a crop within its state lines, it doesn’t have to.

-There are a handful of states with bans on the plant.
-However, hemp is legal across the nation, putting smokable hemp in the clear.
+A handful of states ban the plant.
+However, hemp is legal across the nation, so smokable hemp is safe.
 Check your local laws and ordinances to ensure consumable hemp is lawful.

 How to Smoke Hemp FlowerHow to Smoke Hemp Flower